crossplane/crossplane/design/design-doc-terraform-code-generation.md

   * Default tags
     * Most Terraform schemas include `tags` field.
 A generic utility to check whether the field exists, and if so, add the default tags will cover this functionality.

+#### Terraform State

+Since the CRDs are generated using the schema of Terraform resource, copying the related portions of `tfstate` to spec and status will let us store the state in etcd.
+In each reconciliation, we'll construct `tfstate` from the fields of custom resource instance.

+There are two exceptions though: resource id and sensitive attributes.
+We'll store the resource id as the external name of the resource, i.e. `metadata.annotations[crossplane.io/external-name]` and the sensitive attributes will be stored in the connection detail secret of the resource.
+For sensitive inputs, we'll have a mechanism to add a [`SecretKeySelector`][secret-key-selector] for that field and use it to get the input from a `Secret` user pointed to.

 #### References